top of page

 Tasman Bay Guardians

-Growing up in Hawaii with a fisherman as a father and the sea on my doorstep primed me for a lifetime fascination and curiosity with the sea.
-I started working on a marine research vessel in my high school years and after completing a Bachelor of Marine Biology at Humboldt State University I worked on the high seas as a scientific observer in Alaska, NZ, Mauritius, and Antarctica.
-The adventure continues as I now get to share my enthusiasm and love of the ocean and rivers with the next generation through Tasman Bay Guardians!
+Growing up in Hawaii with a fisherman as her father, and the sea on her doorstep, primed Thalassa for a lifetime fascination and curiosity with the sea.
+She started working on a marine research vessel in her high school years and after earning a Bachelor of Marine Biology degree from Humboldt State University she worked in the marine environment as a scientific observer in Alaska, New Zealand, Mauritius, and Antarctica.
+The adventure continues as she now gets to share her enthusiasm and love of the ocean and rivers with the next generation through Tasman Bay Guardians!

 Based in Nelson